-Once and if a clear title is obtained for the Applicant, the Program will proceed to register the property with the Applicant as the owner at the Puerto Rico Property Register.
-The Program will obtain the minute of filing at the Puerto Rico Property Register showing the name of register, the property address and date of registry, rights paid, other documents filed, and any other pertinent information with regards to the transaction.
-The minute of filing must have the Seal of the Property Registry showing that the transaction was filed, either personally or using the Registry of Property Karibe System, as permitted by law and regulations.
+Once and if approval is obtained to provide a property title to an applicant, a clear title is obtained for the Applicant, the Program will proceed to register the property under the applicant's name with the Applicant as the owner at the Puerto Rico Property Registry.
+The Program will obtain the minute of filing at the Puerto Rico Property Registry showing the name of the Registry, the name of the person on whose behalf the document is being presented, the property address, and date of filingregistry, rights paid, other documents filed and any other pertinent information with regards to the transaction.
+The filing minute of filing must have the Seal of the Property Registry showing that the transaction was filed, either personally or using the Property Registry Karibe System, as permitted by law and regulations.